116 new Covid cases across the north and north-east as Scottish death toll rises by 87

 Vaccines

-437,900 people have received the first dose of the Covid vaccination and 6,060 have received their second dose.
+Wednesday’s figures showed that 462,092 people have received the first dose of the Covid vaccination and 6,596 have received their second dose.

 Latest update ➡ https://t.co/bZPbrCoQux